We are in the midst of the largest vaccination rollout in history as the world strives to move beyond the ravages of the coronavirus pandemic.

-The charts and maps below will update to show the most recent data on the largest vaccination rollout in history, in the US and across the globe.
+The charts and maps below will update to show the most recent vaccination data for the US and across the globe.

 Vaccine rollout by state